nerc-project/terraform-nerc/README.md

     [user@laptop ~]$ source app-cred-<Credential_Name>-openrc.sh

 **NOTE:** When you source the file, environment variables are set for your current shell.

+## How to Setup SSH key pairs

+Create a new key running: `ssh-keygen -t rsa -f username-keypair`

+Make sure the newly generated SSH key pairs exist on your `~/.ssh` folder.

+## Running Terraform

 ### Terraform Init